Peter Hoffmann

 )

-command can read the data from an Azure Blob or Azure Data Lake Storage and import the data into the cluster.
-This means it is ingesting the data and stores it locally for a better performance.
-Authentication is done with Azure SaS Tokens.
+The .ingest into table command can read data from Azure Blob Storage or Azure Data Lake Storage and import the data into the cluster.
+This means it ingests the data and stores it locally for better performance.
+Authentication is done with Azure SAS tokens.

-Importing one month of csv data takes about 110 seconds.
-As a reference parsing the same csv file with pandas.read_csv
+Importing one month of CSV data takes about 110 seconds.
+As a reference, parsing the same CSV file with pandas.read_csv takes about 19 seconds.

 .ingest into table nytaxi